gregvers/computeclassic-demo/README.md

 ## Deploy using Orchestration v2
 ### From the CLI:
+Download and install the CLI following instructions at https://docs.oracle.com/en/cloud/iaas/compute-iaas-cloud/stopc/preparing-use-cli.html
+Run the following commands
 $ cd orchestration-v2
 $ opc compute orchestration-v2 add computeclassic-demo.json
-For more information on the CLI, refer to https://docs.oracle.com/en/cloud/iaas/compute-iaas-cloud/stopc/preparing-use-cli.html

 ### From the Compute-Classic console:
 upload orchestration and select computeclassic-demo.json in folder orchestration-v2